-The Four Most Important Reasons to Scan Old Slides
+Don’t Let Memories Fade: Top Reasons to Scan Your Old Slides

-Slides, trays of slides, boxes of slides, slide projectors, light bulbs for slide projectors…all of these things seem like items from a gone-by era.
-And truthfully they are.
+Slides, trays of slides, boxes of slides, slide projectors, light bulbs for slide projectors…all of these things are like items from a gone-by era.

-A few years ago my aunt showed up at our annual beach vacation with two leather valises containing over 2,000 of my grandparent’s slides.
-I spent many a happy hour scanning those slides and rediscovering photographic gems that I have never seen before.
+Several ago my aunt showed up at our annual beach vacation with two leather valises containing over 2,000 of my grandparent’s slides.
+I spent many hours scanning those slides and rediscovering photographic gems that I had never seen before.

 After I finished I went through the digital images with my mom and aunt to identify people and places and learn the stories of vacations, friends, and first homes.
 Now they each have copies of these treasured family memories as well.

 Does your family have boxes and trays of slides just sitting in the closet or the attic?
-It is really important that you have them scanned and digitized now and here is why.
+It is really important that you scan and digitize family slides before it’s too late and here is why.

 Your slides are rapidly deteriorating